Prop 23: Dialysis clinic requirement ballot measure rejected by voters

-California voters have rejected Proposition 23, which would have altered requirements for dialysis clinics in the state.
+California voters have rejected Proposition 23, which would have altered requirements for dialysis clinics in the state, according to the Associated Press.

 With more than 9 million votes counted on Tuesday night, the ballot measure had just 37% of votes in favor and needed 50% to pass.